pavi-design/pavi-web/exampleSite/content/portfolio/project-3.md

 #### Next Steps

 Another problem with this page was the content itself, it wasn’t very helpful and sometimes difficult to understand.
 It required a rewrite.
 The future state is to have a support page that will ultimately replace the contact us and faq.
-The information will be crowd-sourced internally,and we’re working with copywriters to simplify the language and replace the financial lingo.
+The information will be crowd-sourced internally, and we’re working with copywriters to simplify the language and replace the financial lingo.